deepsnowland/PineNeedleTea/README.md

+![Screenshot](https://github.com/DemonBunnyBon/PineNeedleTea/blob/main/Thumb_PNT.png?raw=true)

 # Pine Needle Tea
-![Screenshot](https://github.com/DemonBunnyBon/PineNeedleTea/blob/main/Thumb_PNT.png?raw=true)

 A mod for The Long Dark that adds a renewable source of herbal tea.

-# Details

-The mod adds pine fascicles that can be found underneath trees.
+The mod adds pine fascicles that can be found underneath trees, with adjustable spawn rates.

-These can be gathered and after drying the needles can be prepared into a herbal tea or used as tinder.

-The spawn rate of the fascicles can be adjusted via mod settings.
+To brew them into tea, you have to gather a bunch and dry them indoors for a day.
+After that you can prepare 6 of them in the crafting menu to be brewed.

-The tea offers benefits such as having a lot of vitamin C as well as the improved sleep buff, although it is slightly weaker than the buff from regular herbal tea.
+The tea contains a high amount of vitamin C, and offers the Improved Rest benefit, however it is weaker than the Herbal Tea.

 # Item IDs